Sjoerd Hofstra

-Sjoerd Hofstra (Idsegahuizum, 21 January, 1898 – Thun, 14 April 1983) was a Dutch sociologist and anthropologist, best known as the first Dutch person to conduct ethnographic fieldwork in Africa, where he lived among the Mende in Sierra Leone.
-Hofstra was an animal protection advocate.
+Sjoerd Hofstra (Idsegahuizum, 21 January 1898 – Thun, 14 April 1983) was a Dutch sociologist and anthropologist, best known as the first Dutch person to conduct ethnographic fieldwork in Africa, where he lived among the Mende in Sierra Leone.
+Hofstra was also an advocate for animal welfare.

 Early life and journalism

 Hofstra was born in Friesland in 1898, the second youngest of three siblings, to parents Pier Hofstra – a carpenter – and Janneke Visser.
 Prior to his academic career, Hofstra initially forayed into journalism, working for two Dutch local newspapers; the Hepkema's Courant/Nieuwsblad van Friesland (Dutch) and Nieuwsblad van het Noorden.

 Study and work

 With the assistance of a benefactor, Hofstra studied psychology and sociology in Paris in 1924, moving to the University of Amsterdam from 1925 where he switched to social geography.
 He then continued his studies in Hamburg, Berlin and London, the latter saw him acquainted with Bronislaw Malinowski.
 He completed his doctorate at the University of Amsterdam under the tutelage of Sebald Steinmetz.

 Hofstra became the first Dutch sociologist to conduct fieldwork in Africa when he traveled to Sierra Leone.
 In two visits from 1934 to 1936 he conducted ethnographic field work among the Mende people.
 After contracting blackwater fever, he was advised by medical professionals to cease his research.
 Despite preparations being undertaken to resume his research in Sierra Leone after the Second World War, these never materialised.

 Between 1938 and 1949 Hofstra held the position of director of the Wereldmuseum in Rotterdam (then known as the Museum voor Land en Volkenkunde).
 Alongside his duties in this position he served as professor by special appointment of African ethnology at the University of Leiden.
 Other positions included a fellowship at the University of Amsterdam.
 In 1950 he became a member of the Royal Netherlands Academy of Arts and Sciences.

 Hofstra was one of the founding figures of the Institute of Social Studies in The Hague in 1952, serving as its first director for two years.